OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

 \paragraph{Predictive maintenance.} Using an existing machine learning model that is tied to a list of signals, it is possible to detect components that may be in need of maintenance.
-As a simplified example, consider a model that, based on the speed of the vehicle, vehicle weight, current precipitation, force of braking and road condition --- this is a lookup based on current GPS coordinates of the vehicle --- is able to identify if its braking efficiency deviates from expected values.
-A task like this is suitable for whole-fleet assignment.
-Normally components do not degrade rapidly, so it is sufficient to run a task like this in a set interval and not permanently.
-The corresponding off-board task is the collection of values from vehicles that deviate from the model.
+As a simplified example, consider a model for braking pad lifetime that uses braking pad characteristics, the speed of the vehicle, vehicle weight, current precipitation, force of braking and road condition, which is a lookup based on the current GPS coordinates of the vehicle.
+The on-board task is detecting if braking efficiency deviates from expected values.
+The corresponding off-board task consists of collecting values and IDs of vehicles that deviate from the model.

+\paragraph{Geo-fencing.} OODIDA has been designed for use with commercial vehicles, which entails several use cases for geo-fencing, such as intrusion detection.
+Geo-fences can be set up graphically in the user interface (cf.~Fig.~\ref{fig:geofence}) or defined in code.
+Depending on the complexity of the use case, the computation using a geo-fence could be based on predefined methods or defined as custom code~(cf.~Sect.~\ref{future}).
+Conceptually, use cases built upon geo-fencing are examples of anomaly detection.
+Corresponding code runs constantly on all targeted vehicles and when a corresponding event triggers, an alert containing the vehicle ID and relevant additional data is sent from the client to the server and forwarded to the user.

-\paragraph{MapReduce-like tasks.} While running large-scale MapReduce jobs on a fleet of connected vehicles may sound outlandish, there are nonetheless use cases where a MapReduce-like approach is very helpful.
+\paragraph{MapReduce-like tasks.} While running large-scale MapReduce jobs on a fleet of connected vehicles may sound outlandish, there are nonetheless use cases where a MapReduce-like approach is helpful.
 For instance, consider driver-specific speed-distribution histograms.
-The corresponding on-board task consists of mapping velocity signal values to a bin value, resulting in $(bin_i, 1)$ and subsequently reducing these pairs to their sums $(bin_i, sum)$ as well as normalizing them.
-The fitting off-board task would either be a mere collection of those histograms, or averaging them to one histogram of the entire fleet.
+The corresponding on-board task consists of mapping velocity signal values to a bin value, resulting in $(\mathit{bin}_i, 1)$ and subsequently reducing these pairs to their sums $(\mathit{bin}_i, \mathit{sum})$ as well as normalizing them.
+Fitting off-board tasks are collecting those histograms or averaging them to one histogram of the entire fleet of vehicles.